AndrejaKardos/AndrejaKardos/README.md

           * Bootstrap
           * REST APIs
           * Azure
-          * C# and .NET

-      But I'd also like to learn these in the future:
+  I'd also like to learn these in the future:

           * Java
           * C++, C